emmynoza/Pixel-Art-Maker-Project/README.md

 # Pixel-Art-Maker-Project

+Udacity JavaScript project:

-make a custom grid and add color to each cell on each click.
+Make a custom grid and add color to each cell on each click.